-Roasted asparagus is incredibly easy to make yet delivers amazing flavors.
+Roasting brings out the natural sweetness of vegetables, and with a full-on garlic and Parmesan flavor, these roasted asparagus are absolutely addictive!
+This cooking method is incredibly easy yet delivers amazing flavors.
 All it takes is a quick toss in olive oil and seasonings plus 10 minutes in the oven.

 - When buying asparagus, choose spears that are brightly colored and check the ends to make sure they are intact and are not overly dry and brown.

 - Asparagus typically lasts for about 2 to 3 days in the fridge.
-To keep fresh up to a week, store the spears standing up in a glass jar with about 2 inches of water and loosely cover the top with a plastic bag.
+To keep fresh for up to a week, store the spears standing up in a jar with about 2 inches of water and loosely cover the top with a plastic bag.

 - To trim the tough ends, snap off at the point where the spear naturally bends.

-- 1 pound Asparagus
+- 1 pound asparagus

-- 2 tablespoons olive oil
+- 1 tablespoon olive oil

 - 3 cloves garlic, peeled and minced